NC Coalition of Firewise Communities

 [All documents on this site are safe to download.
 If your virus blocker prevents access, use our Contact form to specify what documents you'd like and we'll email them to you directly.]

 Firewise Community Spotlight - The Go Plan: Steve Baker, Banner Mountain FWC: This plan focuses on situation awareness of our neighborhood members and concise actions if a fire comes through Banner Mtn.
 The plan has one goal; nobody dies in a wildfire.
 It is improved every year.
-Download it here.OperationUnite-GO PLAN-JUNE-2024.pdf
+Download it here.OperationUnite-GO PLAN-2024.pdf

 Best of the Best education resources: